gharveymn/matshare/README.md

 `matshare` is a subsystem for MATLAB R2008b to R2017b which provides functions for creating and operating on shared memory.
 It has mechanisms for automatic garbage collection, thread-safe memory creation, and in-place overwriting.

 ## Availability
 MATLAB R2008b to R2017b on Windows and Linux.
-This is not available for R2018a+ yet because of changes made the the MEX API.
+This is not available for R2018a+ yet because of changes made the MEX API.
 This is also not available for MacOS partially because of problems with locking files but mainly because I don't own a Mac.

 ## Usage
 First pick up the latest [release](https://github.com/gharveymn/matshare/releases).
 You may need to compile `matshare` if you are running Linux, in which case just navigate to `source` and run `INSTALL.m`.